Bauerfield International Airport (VLI) — Airport Guide 2026

 | International departure tax | VUV 2,800, included in airfare; under-12 exempt |

-| Domestic departure tax | VUV 200, paid in cash at airport, not in fare |
+| Domestic departure tax | VUV 200, paid in cash at airport; not in fare |

-| Taxi to town | VUV 1,400–3,000 (~USD 12–25); negotiate first; no rideshare apps |
+| Taxi to town | VUV 1,400–3,000 (~USD 12–25); agree fare first; no rideshare apps |

 | Minibus | ~VUV 150–200; shared, flagged down; no scheduled airport shuttle |